COUNTY & STATE FAIRS

 Produce on display, Frederick County Fair, Frederick, Maryland, September 2000.
 Photo by Diane F. Evartt.

 Special Annual Events.
 Special annual events also highlight Maryland agriculture.
 They include the Maryland Sheep & Wool Festival held the first weekend in May at the Howard County Fairgrounds.
-It next will be held on May 4-5, 2019.
+It next will be held in May 2021.
 Started in 1973, the Festival has grown to be the largest one of its kind in the country, with classes, seminars, and demonstrations for breeders, spinners, knitters, and artists in wool and textiles.

 Lamb, Maryland Sheep and Wool Festival, Howard County Fairgrounds, West Friendship, Maryland, May 2008.
 Photo by Diane F. Evartt.

 The Maryland Alpaca and Fleece Festival is held each November at the Howard County Fairgrounds.
-This year's Festival will be held on Nov.
-10-11, 2018.
+The next Festival will be held in Nov.
+2021.

 Maryland Constitutional Offices & Agencies